 The Town Council meets on a regular basis, on the second Monday evening of each month.
 In addition, the Council members spend many hours at various committee, board, and special meetings.
 By state law, all meetings are open to the public, and members of the community are encouraged to attend meetings to be informed on issues concerning our community.

-All residents who are registered voters are urged to come to Town Hall on Election Day, Tuesday, April 4th, between 7 a.m. and 7 p.m. to cast their votes to fill the open seats.
+The Town of Bay Harbor Islands will hold its annual municipal election on Tuesday, April 10th, to fill one seat on the Town Council.
+Council Member Jordan W. Leonard is seeking re-election.
+Resident Victor J. Maya is also seeking election.
+All residents who are registered voters are urged to come to Town Hall on Election Day between 7 a.m. and 7 p.m. to cast votes to fill the elective seat.

 The Town’s two precincts are combined in one location for our municipal election.
 The polling place is located in the Council Chambers on the second floor of Town Hall at 9665 Bay Harbor Terrace.
 Remember to bring your voter’s card and official photo identification with your name, address and signature (such as a driver’s license).

-The two candidates receiving the highest number of votes will take their oath of office at the Council Meeting scheduled for Wednesday, April 19, 2017
+The candidate receiving the highest number of votes will take his oath of office at the Council Meeting to be held Monday April 16th, 2018.

 If you have any questions or need additional information, please contact Marlene M. Siegel, 305-866-6241, or by email at firstname.lastname@example.org